labs-tibox/moonboard-esp32-ledble/README.md

 This project aims at providing an easy to use solution for building your own MoonBoard LED system.
 It is both compatible with a normal MoonBoard as well as with the MoonBoard Mini.

-If you want a product that just works, please buy the one offered by Moon Climbing!
-This is a project which requires some work and still might not work as well as the original.
+If you want a product that just works, please buy the one offered by Moon Climbing it isn't that expensive for the provided service and will save you a lot off time and energy!
+This is a project for people having fun building things by themself and knowing the downside of doing it.
+This project will requires some work and still might not work as well as the original.
 To be absolutely clear: This project is provided as-is.
 I take absolutely no responsibility that it works as expected.
 In fact, it might break at any time.
 You have been warned!

 ## Hardware